ankan17/learncwithme/_posts/c-tutorial-series/2017-08-12-making-decisions.md

 category: c-tutorial-series
 ---

 Till now, we have created programs in which every line is **sequentially executed** one after the other.
-But that will not always be the case with all our programs that we’ll need to create.
+But that will not always be the case with all our programs that we'll need to create.
 There will be times when we will require that one set of statements be executed only if a certain condition is fulfilled and an entirely different set of statements be executed otherwise or if the condition is not fulfilled we may not want to do anything.
 This is the premise of this tutorial.
 There must be something by which we can achieve this.
 And not so surprisingly, there is.
 This is where **Decision Control Instructions** come into play.
 Decision control instructions are those set of instructions that allow us to make some sort of decisions in our program and do things accordingly.

 A decision control instruction in C can be implemented using any of the following: